Henry Cockburn (consul): Biography

-Cockburn served in China for 25 years from 1880 as British Consul-General to Peking and Vice-Consul in Chungking, China.
+Cockburn served in China for 25 years from 1880 as British Consul-General to Beijing and Vice-Consul in Chongqing, China.
 In late 1901 Cockburn was appointed to assist Sir James Lyle Mackay, who had been appointed His Majesty's Special Commissioner to conduct negotiations with representatives of China, The negotiations resulted in the Sino-British "Mackay Treaty," which anticipated the abolition of extraterritoriality in China.

 In 1905, Cockburn was appointed Consul-General in Seoul, Korea, at the beginning of the Japanese occupation.

 He was invested as a Companion of the Order of the Bath.

 Marriage and issue

 He married at Totlands Bay, Hampshire, on 9 October 1899 Elizabeth Gordon Stevenson (India Office, Bengal, 11 October 1862, bap.
 Moulmein, Bengal, 5 November 1862 – ?), daughter of Colonel James Francis John Stevenson (bap.
 Portsmouth, Hampshire, 8 January 1823 – at sea, 7 December 1873) (son of Robert Charles Stevenson and wife Alicia Maria Groves/Gronbe) and wife (m.
 Kilmonivaig, Inverness-shire, 19 September 1850) and wife Louisa Cameron Ross (Kilmonivaig, Inverness-shire, 12 October 1829 – ?) (daughter of Ewen Ross and wife (Kilmallie, Argyll, 3 January 1827) Frances "Fanny" Cameron), by whom he had one daughter and one son: